tekumara/notes/aws-ec2.md

 ### Client.InternalError: Client error on launch

 In Cloudtrail look for `RunInstances` events, and then any events immediately afterwards that have errored, eg: `GenerateDataKeyWithoutPlaintext` events with errorCode `AccessDenied`.

+##  An error occurred (Unsupported) when calling the StartInstances operation: The requested configuration is currently not supported.
+Please check the documentation for supported configurations.

+If EBS optimized is enabled and you change the instance type to t2.*, you'll get this error when trying to start the instance.